ranjeetds/Flipkart-product-scraper-using-selenium/README.md

 - You can modify this script for any kind of scraping work

 ## Future?
-- I will be adding crawler to the page in order to scrape multiple product pages
+- I will be adding crawler to the script in order to scrape multiple product pages